latent-to/developer-docs/docs/local-build/deploy.md

 import TabItem from '@theme/TabItem';
 import Heading from '@theme/Heading';

-# Create a Local Bittensor Blockchain Instance
+# Run a Local Bittensor Blockchain Instance

-This tutorial will guide the user through deploying a local instance of Subtensor, Bittensor's L1 blockchain.
+This tutorial will guide the user through running a local instance of Subtensor, Bittensor's L1 blockchain.
 Running a local instance of the Subtensor blockchain is a great way to test changes and explore the network in a safe and isolated environment.

 ## Running a local subtensor instance